NextCenturyCorporation/mcs-pipeline/README.md

 This script assumes you have the ts.  you can install ts via `sudo apt install moreutils` This script assumes you have the unbuffer.  you can install ts via `sudo apt install expect`

+Note that for Mac users, you can install both moreutils and expect with brew.

 Python Script:

 To run a single ray run, run the following command on your local development machine (driver):